 “There will be far less unhappiness if people will only free themselves from the error of the merits of sexual continence.
 Compulsory continence is an interference which may have dire consequences … Suppression is unnatural” (2, ch.
 14).

-This idea is well-entrenched in the belief and practices of ancient and modern pagan fertility cults and it’s straight from the Evil one (1 Cor.
+This idea is well-entrenched in the beliefs and practices of both ancient and modern pagan fertility cults, and it’s straight from the Evil one (1 Cor.
 6:18).

 i] Occult powers

-“Through the continuing good volition in every thought and deed, a constant reinforcement also flows retroactively from the homogenous source of power, so that the good becomes more and more firmly established in man himself, emerges from him and first of all forms accordingly the ethereal surrounding that envelops him like a protective covering” (1, p 41).
+“Through the continuing good volition in every thought and deed, a constant reinforcement also flows retroactively from the homogeneous source of power, so that the good becomes more and more firmly established in man himself, emerges from him and first of all forms accordingly the ethereal surrounding that envelops him like a protective covering” (1, p.
+41).

-Drawing on the Arthurian legend of the “holy Grail” the book overtly introduces its readers to Satan’s spirit realm and the spirits therein:
+Drawing on the Arthurian legend of the “holy Grail” the book overtly introduces its readers to the spirit world and the spirits therein:

-A Grail adherent pointed out that lily and rose symbolize “two female figures of Light Awe; through whom God outpours His gracious powers of Love and Purity.”
-Apparently, they represent the two demonic queens in Satan’s kingdom: Asherah (queen of the coast) and Astarte (queen of heaven) respectively.
-Oskar wrote:
+A Grail adherent noted that lily and rose symbolize “two female figures of Light Awe; through whom God out pours His gracious powers of Love and Purity.”